“Reality is one, though wise men speak of it variously.”

 What is Data Center Interconnect?

-At first glance, the phrase “DCI” appears self-explanatory – two or more data centers interconnected by some type of network – but that simplicity hides a lot.
+At first glance, the phrase “Data Center Interconnect” appears self-explanatory – two or more data centers interconnected by some type of network – but that simplicity hides a lot.
 Let’s break it down by examining different parts of the data center interconnectivity elephant, starting with optical transport.

 DCI transport technologies and services